About

 – Pete Seeger, here

-By comparison, you’ve needed way less time and money to have all kinds of fun making music and learning new skills.
-And in the process, you’ve created something from scratch that didn’t exist before.
-If you’re not relying on it for a living, you’re done!
-It doesn’t matter how it compares, who likes it, or whether it sells; what matters is only whether you like it.
+By comparison, you need way less time and money to have all kinds of fun at home just making up new songs and learning new skills.
+And in the process, you’ve created something from scratch that didn’t exist in the world before.
+It may not be the masterpiece that Good Vibrations is (yet), but if you’re not relying on it for a living, you can just enjoy the process.
+“Fun” sounds trivial, but it really isn’t.

 “I never wrote for [critics] then, I don’t write for them now.
 I have no interest in what they have to say about anything.
 I’m interested in whether I like it.
 I write for me.”